1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 A delimiter is a character or sequence of characters used to separate SQL instructions in a script.
 By default, MySQL uses the semicolon (;

 ) as a delimiter.
-However, when creating functions, stored procedures or triggers that contain multiple SQL instructions, it is necessary to temporarily change the delimiter to avoid syntax errors.
+However, when creating functions, stored procedures, or triggers that contain multiple SQL instructions, it is necessary to temporarily change the delimiter to avoid syntax errors.

-The semicolon (;
+block.
+Since the semicolon (;

 Create a simple function using custom delimiters

-is used as a new delimiter:
+is used as the new delimiter:

 DELIMITER $$